margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the sign "Today is a nice day"
 * Grateful for the Spanish signs
 * Grateful for the Spanish version of Science and Health and the opportunity to speak the Spanish language
+* Grateful for cheerfulness of the Construction workers
+* Grateful for the chance to clean the bathrooms with the people at the Discipleship Training School
+* Grateful for the Spanish music on the radio

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.